Tone Twist Tool

 What this sarcasm text generator actually does

 Have you ever wanted to perfectly capture that Mocking SpongeBob meme tone without manually holding down the shift key?
-That’s exactly what our sarcasm text generator is built for!
+That's exactly what this tool is built for.
 Simply paste your text, select a normal or cursed character style, pick a casing pattern, and copy the hilarious result instantly.

 Just to clear things up, this isn't an AI tool that rewrites your essay.
 It specifically transforms your exact words into that instantly recognizable alternating or random uppercase/lowercase sarcastic format.